 I know as a kid, I often would have given anything to be told I was loved and accepted for who I am.
 Instead, when I acted out and hit others or hurt them in some way, I got the opposite response.
 When I look back, I don’t think I knew how to ask for what I really needed so I acted out instead, hoping I would get what I was actually looking for.
 The results were that I had fewer friends and was likely seen by many as a mean little kid.
 I know a couple of adults that referred to me as being a mean kid.
 Furthermore, I know of at least one that refused to have her child play with me.

 Am I mean in reality?
 No, not at all.
 Have I been mean at times in my life?
 Definitely, especially as a child.
 Can I tell you today what things were going on for me that contributed to my anger?
 You betcha, but I couldn’t at that time!

 I guess my point is this… some angry kids who are being mean just need to know they are loved, respected and accepted as human beings.
 I agree that some kids can be hard to love… To a certain extent, I was that kid!

-When we have kids on the receiving end of this hurt and anger, it is important that they realize they are also loved for who they are.
+When we have kids on the receiving end of this hurt and anger, it’s important that they realize they are also loved for who they are.
 It is also crucial to point out for them that they are not the underlying cause or real target of this person’s anger.
-It is also necessary to give our kids the tools to protect themselves in these situations so they aren’t chosen as the “object” for which the bully targets his/her hurt or anger
+It’s necessary to give our kids the tools to protect themselves in these situations so they aren’t chosen as the “object” for which the bully targets his/her hurt or anger.

 Teaching our kids to hate the bully, though?
-Since hate breeds hate, that results in an everybody loses situation.
+Since hate breeds hate, that results in an “everybody loses” situation.
 The only way this can be overcome for our kids today as well as the kids in future generations will be with compassion and kindness.
-It is time to break the cycle and reach out to all.
+It’s time to break the cycle and reach out to all.